image description

 Essential Access Health, et. al v.
 Azar

-We represent Essential Access Health, California’s primary Title X grantee, in a suit challenging the Trump administration’s draconian new family planning regulations as unconstitutional and violative of the Administrative Procedures Act.
+We represented Essential Access Health, California’s primary Title X grantee, in a suit challenging the Trump administration’s draconian new family planning regulations as unconstitutional and violative of the Administrative Procedures Act.
 In April 2019, we won an injunction preventing the regulations from taking effect in California and protecting access to quality reproductive care for the one million Californians who depend on Title X services each year.

 Cotter, et al. v.
 Lyft, Inc.